-Note: When the installation has completed, if you have any patches installed on your system, you must run all of the patch installation programs to select the Archive Database option to ensure that the structure and operation data of the archive database matches the main database.
+Important: When the installation has completed, if you have any updates installed on your system, you must apply them to the new database to ensure that the structure and operation data of the additional database matches the main database.

-- 14. Update the audit .udl file to point to the correct database: - a) Open a Windows command prompt as an Administrator. - b) Navigate to the Windows SYSWOW64 folder. - c) Type the name of the audit.udl file; for example, MyIDaudit.udl, then press Enter. - This opens the Data Link Properties dialog, which allows you to change the data link file. - d) Set the properties to point to the server and database you created to store the audit information.
+- 8. On the MyID application server, update the audit .udl file to point to the correct database: - a.
+Open a Windows command prompt as an Administrator. - b.
+Navigate to the Windows System32 folder. - c.
+Type the name of the audit.udl file, then press Enter.